-The Company's operations are directed from Ireland, but it also operates from branch offices in Germany, Spain, France, Italy, Belgium, and the United Kingdom.
-In January 2023, the Company received authorisation to commence writing insurance business on a freedom of establishment basis through its most recently established branch in Belgium.
+The Company's operations are directed from Ireland, but it also operates from branch offices in Germany, Spain, France, Italy, Belgium, Sweden and the United Kingdom.
+In 2024, BHEI opened a new branch in Sweden and the Company's BHSI division commenced writing business via the existing Italian Branch.